ellissuen/Predicting-Pancreatic-Cancer-using-Urinary-Biomarkers/README.md

 <a name="data"></a>
 ## Data

 Due to the sensitive nature of this data, there was no other publicly available data.
 However, supporting datasets were found and can be located from the [references](#references) section.
-The original data columns are listed below with the following descriptions:
+The original data columns are listed below with the original research article column descriptions:

 * sample_id: Unique string identifying each subject
 * patient_cohort: Cohort 1,  previously used samples; Cohort 2, newly added samples